 Consultation code of practice

-- Give enough time and relevant information to engage meaningfully.
-People need to be able to give intelligent consideration to the proposals.
-Significant public consultations should normally last for at least eight weeks (excluding major holiday periods) and twelve weeks where appropriate.
+- Give enough time for meaningful engagement.
+People need to be able to give sufficient consideration to the proposals.
+Significant public consultations should normally last for at least 8 weeks (excluding major holiday periods).

 - Objective analysis.
 Information and views gathered during consultation must be assessed objectively.

-- Publish the data and the outcome.
-Publish data from the consultation online as soon as possible.
-Within a reasonable time frame, give respondents clear feedback on the consultation outcome and how the consultative process affected the decision.
+Publish the data and the outcome.
+Publish data from the consultation online, in accordance with your privacy notice, as soon as possible.
+Within a reasonable timeframe, give clear feedback on the consultation outcome and how the consultative process affected the policy decision.